Sign up to our mailing list to discover the future of beauty and wellness.

 I knew the device had been rigorously tested and the technology had been around for seventy years or so.
 Also, I was sure a cold laser wouldn’t burn me in any way so I used it around my eyes after just a few days.
 In fact, I've been slowly increasing the time the laser is around my eyes and I think it's really helped dark circles and puffiness underneath my eyes.

-The LYMA laser was making the skin texture on my face so much better, I thought, “I wonder what it can do for my body?”
+The LYMA Laser was making the skin texture and pigmentation on my face so much better, I thought, “I wonder what it can do for my body?”
 So, I started using along my arms, over my chest and on the backs of my hands too.
 A few weeks ago, I started running the laser over my lips and friends have already said they look much plumper.

 I’ll be taking it away with me on holiday.
 It’s super portable and comes in a little carry case that’s easy to pack.
 I keep it fully charged on four bars because I want to make sure I always get the full-strength laser effect.